ShiroFinds

 Most owners forget that dogs can only sweat through their paws.
 If the floor is too hot for your hand, it's definitely too hot for their paws.

-When reviewing options, our primary goal is to help you with shifting walks to before sunrise and after sunset, and providing passive cooling areas at home.
-We want to share our practical experiences so you can find the right fit for your home without making expensive mistakes.
+Our primary goal is to help you find the right fit for shifting walks to before sunrise and after sunset, and providing passive cooling areas at home based on real-world usage.

 What we look for (and you should too)